Surfer legend Kelly Slater is expanding with his sustainable label Outerknown. The label relies on minimalist designs and innovative fabrics

 Outerknown 2019 Womens Collection, Outerwears, Raychel Roberts

-Half his life has spent Kelly Slater in the oceans of the world, always the perfect wave in view.
-But at some point they were no longer overlooked: plastic remains in the seas.
-But behind the fashion label Outerknown* by Kelly Slater is far more than just another attempt to free the oceans of industrial waste and is a pioneer for a sustainable lifestyle.
+Kelly Slater has spent half of his life in the seas of the world, always with the perfect wave in view.
+But at some point they could no longer be overlooked: Plastic scraps in the seas.
+But behind the fashion label outerknown* by Kelly Slater is far more than just another attempt to free the oceans of industrial waste and is a pioneer for a sustainable lifestyle.

 Kelly Slater's Outerknown breaches the traditional fashion cycle